 - Develop and deliver timely and relevant trainings to clients.

-- At least five years of experience as an attorney.
+- At least four years of experience as an attorney.

-- Demonstrated experience in the management of complicated, potentially sensitive issues.
+- Experience in the management of complicated, potentially sensitive issues.

 - A commitment to the mission of higher education and public research institutions.